Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Chronicles of J/The Chronicles of J.md

 What follows is a [[Work In Progress]] being written in response to Our daughter's beautiful invitation.

 We tell Our [[Stories of Transformation]] as an invitation for you to share yours.

+May this be an encouragement to any of God's children desiring to hear from the heart and experiences of a father on Earth.

 1. [[Thank You Dearest Daughter.
 I Love You.]]
 2. [[In Case I Don't Finish]]